addyosmani/backbone-fundamentals/chapters/06-extensions.md

 # Backbone Extensions

 Backbone is flexible, simple, and powerful.
 However, you may find that the complexity of the application you are working on requires more than what it provides out of the box.
-There are certain concerns which it just doesn't address directly as one of it's goals is to be minimalist.
+There are certain concerns which it just doesn't address directly as one of its goals is to be minimalist.

 Take for example Views, which provide a default `render` method which does nothing and produces no real results when called, despite most implementations using it to generate the HTML that the view manages.
 Also, Models and Collections have no built-in way of handling nested hierarchies - if you require this functionality, you need to write it yourself or use a plugin.